Answers to Your FAQs About Reiki

 I'm a skeptic.
 Why should I try Reiki?

 Cool.
-I’m generally a skeptic, too.
 I was very skeptical about Reiki until I tried it myself, and it changed my life.
 If you’re a skeptic with an open mind, then I suggest you just give Reiki a try.
 I’m not saying it will definitely be life-changing, but you’ll likely experience some sort of benefit.
 So far, all of my clients say they’ve had positive experiences with Reiki.
 (Read some testimonials from Reiki Healing Works clients.)
 At the very least, you’ll get a chance to relax for a bit.

 Does Reiki have anything to do with religion?